vluz/RGBMatrixAnim/README.md

 from all over the net.

 The code has been tested on a XIAO RP2350 but should work with other
-XIAO boards with minimal modifications.
+XIAO boards with minimal or no modifications.

 ## Links: